NYUEngelberg/knowing-machines-website-v2/content/9-ways-to-see/NABirds-and-the-Iceland-Gull.md

 ---
-title: "Consider The Iceland Gull"
+title: "9 Ways To See A Dataset: Consider The Iceland Gull"
 draft: false
 index: 4
 contentType: essay